 There is a strong community feel, and this is exemplified in the Yarraville Community Centre in Blackwood Street, Yarraville.

 Yarraville Community Centre

 The community centre is an old quarryman’s residence constructed of solid brick.
-The exterior of the property is in good condition with many original features including twin chimneys, which I think compliment the home’s symmetry.
-This would have been a four roomed house with utility rooms out the back, typically in weatherboard as these were cheaper than masonry.
+The exterior of the property is in good condition with many original features including twin chimneys, which I think to compliment the home’s symmetry.
+This would have been a four-roomed house with utility rooms out the back, typically in weatherboard as these were cheaper than masonry.